Tmfeldman/Tmfeldman.github.io/about.markdown

 permalink: /about/
 ---

-The most frusterating part of software development is spending hours on something which is easy, but poorly documented.
+The most frustrating part of software development is spending hours on something which is easy, but poorly documented.
 In this blog I'll document the solutions I found to poorly documented problems as well as my own personal projects.

 You can find some of my minecraft mods here: